 Defecation pellets in the aspartame-treated group were used as a sign of fearfulness since emotional subjects are likely to defecate in the stressed situation resulting from the emotional-induced parasympathetic activity.
 The locomotory and emotional behavior of these mice were measured based on how much time they spent to pass through the “open arm” maze and the number of “open arm” entry in the maze they made

 In the previous study carried out by the same researchers, it was found out that, long-term aspartame administration causes an increase in the level of corticosterol in the plasma revealing aspartame as a chemical stressor.
-Elevated levels of plasma corticosterol along with the disturbed behavioral activation in the previous study, therefore, justifies this new study.
+Elevated levels of plasma corticosterol along with the disturbing behavioral activation in the previous study, therefore, justifies this new study.

 Reference: Biomedicine & Preventive Nutrition (Effect of long-term aspartame (artificial sweetener) on anxiety, locomotor activity and emotionality behavior in Wistar Albino rats)

-Article doi: 10.1016/j.bionut.2013.04.002
+Article DOI: 10.1016/j.bionut.2013.04.002